-(2) For current Market Participants, testing may be required when changes occur to market-facing systems impacting connectivity, Electronic Data Interchange (EDI) translation, and/or other back-end processes.
-It is recommended for current Market Participants to test with trading partners and ERCOT to ensure changes are implemented appropriately.
-Testing for current Market Participants may take place during in-flight or out-of-flight testing.
-Testing scenarios for in-flight and out-of-flight testing is outlined in Sections 8.1, In-Flight Testing, and 8.2, Coordinated Out-of-Flight Testing, as documented below.
+(2) For Existing Market Participants, testing may be required when changes occur to market-facing systems impacting connectivity, Electronic Data Interchange (EDI) translation, and/or other back-end processes.
+It is recommended for Existing Market Participants to test with Trading Partners and ERCOT to ensure changes are implemented appropriately.
+Testing for Existing Market Participants may take place during in-flight or out-of-flight testing.
+Testing scenarios for in-flight and out-of-flight testing are outlined in Section 19.9.7.1, In-Flight Testing, and Section 19.9.7.2, Coordinated Out-of-Flight Testing, below.

-(3) At the Transmission and/or Distribution Service Provider’s (TDSP’s) discretion using Good Utility Practices, Market Participants may be required to successfully complete pre-production verification testing before the Market Participant’s Data Universal Numbering System (DUNS) can be implemented in the TDSP’s production systems.
-Coordinated out-of-flight testing for this scenario is referenced in Section 8.2.4, TDSP Pre-Production Verification, and Section 8.3, Coordinated Emergency Testing, below.
+(3) At the TDSP’s discretion using Good Utility Practices, Market Participants may be required to successfully complete pre-production verification testing before the Market Participant’s DUNS can be implemented in the TDSP’s production systems.
+Coordinated out-of-flight testing for this scenario is referenced in Section 19.9.7.3, TDSP Pre-Production Verification, and Section 19.9.7.4, Coordinated Emergency Testing.

-8.1 In-Flight Testing
+19.9.7.1 In-Flight Testing

-(1) Market Participants are required to test the following enhancements during the in-flight period of the approved market Flight Schedule.
+(1) Market Participants are required to test the following scenarios during the in-flight period of the Approved Test Flight Schedule.

-8.1.1 New Market Participant
+19.9.7.1.1 New Market Participant

-(1) All new Market Participants shall qualify their retail commercial applications during the in-flight period of a scheduled market test flight.
+(1) All New Market Participants shall qualify their retail commercial applications during the in-flight period of a scheduled market test flight.

-8.1.2 Retail Market Subcommittee (RMS) Approved Market Enhancements
+19.9.7.1.2 Approved Market Enhancements

-(1) All Market Participants, including ERCOT, may be required to complete qualification through Texas retail market testing in circumstances including, but not limited to:
+(1) Market Participants and ERCOT may be required to complete qualification through Texas retail market testing in circumstances, including, but not limited to:

 (a) Retail Market Guide revisions;

-(b) Texas Standard Electronic Transaction (Texas SET) Working Group enhancements;
+(b) Texas Standard Electronic Transaction enhancements;

-(c) Public Utility Commission of Texas (PUCT) rule makings;
+(c) PUCT rule makings; and

 (d) Market-wide software upgrades.

-8.1.3 Market Participant Adding a New Service Territory/New Trading Partnership with a Municipally Owned Utility (MOU) or Electric Cooperative (EC)
+19.9.7.1.3 Existing Market Participant Adding a New Service Territory/New Trading Partnership with an Investor Owned Utility (IOU), Municipally Owned Utility (MOU) or Electric Cooperative (EC)

-(1) All new Municipally Owned Utility (MOU) or Electric Cooperative (EC) trading partnerships shall go through the in-flight testing process as described in the Texas Market Test Plan (TMTP) during a scheduled market test flight.
+(1) All new Investor Owned Utility (IOU), Municipally Owned Utility (MOU), or Electric Cooperative (EC) trading partnerships shall go through the in-flight testing process as described in this Section 19.9, during a scheduled market test flight.

-8.1.4 Market Participant Changes to a Non-Established Market Interface Service Provider
+19.9.7.1.4 Existing Market Participant Changing to a Non-Established Market Interface Service Provider

-(1) A Market Participant that chooses to change to a new Market Interface Service Provider (MISP) that has not successfully completed ERCOT’s technical qualification testing in the service territory in question is considered a Non-Established Market Interface Service Provider (MISP).
+(1) A new MISP that has not previously successfully completed ERCOT’s technical qualification testing in the service territory in question is considered a Non-Established MISP.
+Conversely, an MISP that has previously successfully completed ERCOT’s technical qualification testing in the service territory in question is considered an Established MISP.

-(2) A Market Participant may not switch to a Non-Established MISP as an emergency.
-A switch to a Non-Established MISP by a Market Participant is not considered for out-of-flight testing and does require full Texas retail market testing.
-This Market Participant is required to execute tests during an in-flight market test flight.
+(2) An Existing Market Participant may not switch to a Non-Established MISP before completing all required Texas retail market testing, even on an emergency basis.
+Testing for a Non-Established MISP must be executed during an in-flight market test flight; a switch to a Non-Established MISP does not qualify for out-of-flight testing.

-8.1.5 Current Market Participant adds a new additional Data Universal Numbering System (DUNS) Number for a certified Retail Electric Provider (REP)
+19.9.7.1.5 Existing Market Participant Adding a new DUNS Number for a certified REP